 - Version 3.1 will be used for additional enhancements (done).

-- Version 3.2 will include SPF capabilities (in progress).
+- Version 3.2 will include SPF capabilities (done); however LibreSSL and OpenSSL 1.2 supports need to be added.

 - Version 3.3 is scheduled for performance enhancements (EXTODO).